 Of course, this does depend on the photos you are editing and how much control you want over the process.

-If you are interested in a standalone tool, then here are the key differences between the Topaz and DxO products.
+If you are interested in a standalone tool, then here are the key differences between my two recommendations, Topaz Photo AI and DxO PureRAW.

-PureRAW produces great results, especially with the DeepPRIME and DeepPRIME XD model, however you get less comprehensive controls than Topaz and it only works on RAW files.
-It’s also the most expensive standalone noise reduction tool in our roundup.
+DxO PureRAW produces great results, especially with the DeepPRIME XD2 model, however you get a less comprehensive toolset than Topaz Photo AI and it only works on RAW files.

 You also get batch processing and excellent lens correction and sharpening across a huge range of camera and lens combinations.

-Topaz DeNoise AI generally produces similar results to PureRAW, to the point you’ll only really notice the difference if you dive in at the pixel level.
-I like the options it provides for customisation, and it performed well, especially with the GPU enabled.
+Really, you’ll only notice the difference if you dive in at the pixel level.
+I like the options it provides, and it performed well, especially with the GPU enabled.

-Topaz DeNoise is definitely a more cost-effective option.
+Cost-wise, Topaz Photo AI is definitely more expensive.

 Both tools integrate with Lightroom, but the DxO integration as of version 2 is far more seamless, especially for batch processing of images.